Adore96/Live-Footage-processing---Color-Blue/README.md

 # Live Footage processing-Color Blue
-#### This uses the live feed of the web camera and smoothes the video and seperates the blue color things from the video feed.
+#### This uses the live feed of the web camera and smoothes the video and seperates the blue color things from the video feed.You'll see them from seperate windows.